abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Apache_Arrow_Arrow_Flight/high-speed-analytics-with-arrow-flight.md

 python flight_server.py
 ```

-This terminal will block — that means the server is running.
+This terminal will block — this indicates the server is running and listening for client connections.

 The output is similar to:
 ```output